 LEARN OFF ON Toggle this parameter off to completely disable the note learn in step mode.
 NOTES HARD REC OVERDUB When hard recording is selected, the previously recorded notes will be erased upon a new recording.
 Overdub allows to merge incoming notes with the existing ones.
 COUNTDOWN OFF ON (1 BAR) ON (2 BARS) ON (3 BAR) ON (4 BAR) When enabled, Hapax will play a countdown before the recording starts.
 The track must be armed beforehand with a Press on rec O. The countdown time can be set from 1 bar to 4 bars.
 METRONOME OFF ON Enabling Metronome will output a quarter note when the sequencer is playing.
-The output routing and other parameters of the metronome can be set in the misc. settings.
+The output routing and other parameters of the metronome can be set in the settings MISC.
 PUNCH IN OFF ON Press O to arm your track.
 If punch-in is enabled, Hapax will wait for the first incoming note to automatically start recording.
-LOOPER OFF AUTO LENGTH This option provides a way to capture your performances as if you were using a looper pedal.
+LOOPER OFF 1 BAR 1/16 This option provides a way to capture your performances as if you were using a looper pedal.
 The length of your track is not predefined, and will be determined by the final length of your recording.
+The looper is only available on an empty track (no notes and automation).
 First, Press rec O to start recording a loop.
 Press rec O a second time to stop recording.
 The track length will now be set, and the track will start to loop.
-When recording with auto-loop, press the live-looped-track button to set the track length while keeping REC enabled.
+New!
+1 BAR will set the pattern length to the closest bar while 1/16 will set the pattern length to the closest sixteenth note.
+When recording a track with the LOOP feature, press its corresponding track button (e.g. TR01) to end the looper mode and set the track length while keeping REC enabled.
 REC OFF OFF END PATTERN If enabled, this parameter will allow the recording to stop automatically when the sequencer reaches the end of the pattern.
+QUANTIZE OFF 1/64 1/32 1/24 1/16 New!
+When enabled, the notes will be destructively quantized to the selected rate.
+Destructive quantization means that no micro-timings will be added to recorded events.
+To use non-destructive quantization, use the track quantizer.
+Hold and Rotate to set the note end quantization behavior.
+By default, notes are moved altogether on the grid, including their start and end points.
+When activated, this setting allows for quantizing the start point alone, leaving the end of the note at its original position, unquantized.
 2.3.
 Quantize your performance The real-time quantizer is very useful for correcting the timing of a live played recording, or for applying rhythmical variations on a pattern.
 Each track quantize parameters can be set independently.
 Hold 2ND + Press track to enter the track secondary setting window: